-Curried Cauliflower Soup – fresh cauliflower sautéed with onion and spices, finished in chicken stock, then puréed with a bit of milk – and topped with a colorful, crunchy mixture of bacon, cashews, cilantro and lemon zest.
+For this Curried Cauliflower Soup, fresh cauliflower is sautéed with onion and spices, finished in chicken stock, then puréed with a bit of milk and topped with a colorful, crunchy mixture of bacon, cashews, cilantro and lemon zest.
 Scrumptious – and beautiful, too!

 As you can tell from many of the recipes in my cookbooks and on this site, I love the flavor of curry.
 It adds warmth (including a bit of spice if you add enough) and depth to most any dish.
 It pairs super well with cauliflower – a favorite combination in many Indian recipes.
 So, one night when I was craving cauliflower and looking to create something new for Robert, I decided to sauté some chopped cauliflower with onion, fresh ginger (another favorite of mine!), curry powder and turmeric.
 I then added chicken broth, potato to thicken the soup and 1/2 a Granny Smith apple to provide some sweetness.
 (Plus, I love apple and curry together – you’ll find the combo in several of my recipes.)
 Lastly, I added some milk and puréed everything to a smooth consistency.
 Yum!